nahidmubin/Siemens_NX_File_Renaming/README.md

 * Install Python3 on your computer (Python 3.11 Recommended)
 * Install "pywin32" in python.
 To do that open command prompt and type `pip install pywin32` and press enter.
+* Install "Chardet" in python.
+To do that open command prompt and type `pip install chardet` and press enter.
 * Install "pyinstaller" in python.
 To do that type in the command prompt `pip install pyinstaller` and press enter.
 * Now open your downloaded folder.
 Go to the folder where all the file is located.
 Press Shift + Right click in the empty space of the folder and click "Open PowerShell Window here".